1. Taking Big Bites

 When you sleep on your stomach, your spine is not aligned properly with your back, head, and neck.
 When you sleep on your stomach, your jaw gets extra pressure put on it.
 If you want to alleviate your symptoms best as you can in your sleep, try sleeping on your back and subtly propping your neck up on a pillow.

 8. Resting Your Hand Under Your Chin

 Like sleeping on your stomach puts extra pressure on your jaw, so does resting your jaw on your hand.
 When you do this, it can cause your jaw to push against the TM joint and move the disc out of place.
 As a result, you can experience issues with opening and closing your jaw.

 If you have a bad habit of chewing on one side more than the other, you can cause your jaw to become strained on that side which might not just cause TMJ, but make it worse.
 When you chew, try to be mindful about eating equally on both sides of your mouth.
 This will prevent one side from overworking itself.

 10. Not Getting TMJ Treatment in Southlake, TX

 The last habit that can make your TMJ worse is not getting treatment from our Southlake, TX TMJ dentists.
 Our TMJ dentists use advanced dental technology including the BioPak system to accurately identify imbalances in your jaw and track irregular patterns to determine the best treatment option for you.

-Your treatment uses a non-invasive approach which purpose is to remove imbalances in your jaw and allow your jaw to relax in its most optimal position.
+Your treatment uses a non-invasive approach which purpose is to remove imbalances in your jaw and restores your smile, allowing your jaw to relax in its most optimal position.
 Every patient has different needs so you will need to visit us for a consultation to learn more about your specific treatment.
 Please call (817) 587-4566 to book an appointment at StarImage Dental Boutique & Oral Surgery for TMJ treatment.